satyam-mishra-dev/career-recommendation-system/README.md

 # Career Path Advice using Machine Learning

 Code which predicts your next job title given your CV.
-A project for the UCL Machine Learning MSc.
-Dataset provided by Adzuna.

 ## Abstract